mithi/react-philosophies/README.md

 ### TLDR
 1. If you think it’s slow, prove it with a benchmark.
 “In the face of ambiguity, refuse the temptation to guess.”
-3. Split code to bundles
+3. Use lazy loading
-4. `useMemo` mostly just for expensive calculations
+4. Use `useMemo` mostly just for expensive calculations
-5. `React.memo` for reducing re-renders
+5. When using `React.memo` for reducing re-renders, it's better to pass only primitive props
 6. Make sure your `React.memo`, `useCallback` and `useMemo` is doing what you think it's doing (preventing rerendering)
 7. Window large lists (with React virtual or similar)
 8. Put `Context` as low as possible in your component tree. `Context` does not have to be global to your whole app.